-2018 Update: Continuing with focussing on the positive, there is another theme important for people with Fetal Alcohol Spectrum Disorder: That people with FASD are change makers and there should be “nothing about us without us.”
+Continuing with focussing on the positive, there is another theme important for people with Fetal Alcohol Spectrum Disorder: That people with FASD are change-makers and, there should be “nothing about us without us.”
 Nothing About Us Without Us was the theme for the 8th International Research Conference (2018) on Adolescents and Adults with FASD.
 R.J.
 Formanek provided the keynote address which was the inspiration for Day 27 of 99 Days to FASDay.

 R.J.
 Formanek, as you will know from yesterday’s post – Day 26 – it was him wearing red shoes that sparked a conversation with Jodee Kulp, that turned into the Red Shoes Rock FASD movement.
-I had the privilege of meeting RJ a few weeks ago.
-We had tried to connect when I passed through Thunder Bay on my Red Shoes Rock across Canada Trek in 2016; but the timing didn’t work.
+I had the privilege of meeting RJ in June 2018.
+We had tried to connect when I passed through Thunder Bay on my Red Shoes Rock across Canada Trek in 2016, but the timing didn’t work.
 So I was so excited to have the opportunity this year.
 (Still hope to meet Jodee someday soon!).

-With his permission, I share his keynote address:
+With his permission, here is his Conference keynote address:

 Since I did not receive my own FASD diagnosis until I was in my late 40s, I was unaware of the ways my own brain conspired against me, how it made my life a whole lot harder.
 I was unsure of myself, repeatedly diagnosed with a variety of mental health concerns based largely on my behaviour, yet unable to understand why.

 It’s not easy being the “OWNER / OPERATOR” of NEURODIVERSE brains like the ones we have been given, Few people actually are able to fully understand how brain function can easily “LOOK” like one thing, yet be something totally different… but the pool of knowledge has not filled yet to that point.
 We are often judged by behaviours, not by the reality that our brains work in a different way.